John is the human companion of his beloved dog Kacey. He likes to share tips on how to bond with your best friend.

 1. You Always Have Someone

 Your dog has a level of loyalty to you that simply cannot be rivaled.
 In fact, most dogs are so loyal that they would put their life on the line for you.
 This means that when you have a day where you feel particularly low or isolated, just look over to your pooch, who will more than likely be staring at you with their tail wagging away.

-I have found that even on my darkest of days when I have felt so isolated and low, that just looking over at my dog Kacey can help to remind me that I need to pick myself up and dust myself off because my best friend is right next to me, depending on me!
+I have found that even on my darkest of days when I have felt so isolated and low, just looking over at my dog, Kacey, can help to remind me that I need to pick myself up and dust myself off because my best friend is right next to me, depending on me!

 Unlike humans that come and go, your dog will always be by your side, reminding you that you are wanted, needed, and more importantly, loved.